appscode/blog/content/post/openshift-redis/index.md

 ## Accessing Database Through CLI

 To access the database through CLI we have to connect to any redis node.
-Then we

  ```bash
  # This command shows all the IP's of the redis pods